weewx/weewx/docs_src/usersguide/running.md

 /etc/init.d/weewx status
 ```

+### Reports

+When it is running properly, WeeWX will generate reports, typically every five
+minutes.
+The reports are not (re)generated until data have been received and
+accumulated, so it could be a few minutes before you see a report or a change
+to a report.
+The location of the reports depends on the operating system and
+how WeeWX was installed.

+See `HTML_ROOT` in the [*Where to find things*](../where.md) section.

+Depending on the configuration, if WeeWX cannot get data from the sensors,
+then it will probably not generate any reports.
+So if you do not see reports,
+check the log!

 ### Log messages

-In the default configuration, WeeWX logs to the system logger `syslog`.
-On most
+In the default configuration, WeeWX logs to the system logger, called `syslog`.
-systems, this puts the WeeWX messages into a file, along with other messages
+On traditional systems, this puts the WeeWX messages into a file, along with
-from the system.
-The location of the system log file depends on the operating
+other messages from the system.
+The location of the system log file depends on
-system, but it is typically `/var/log/syslog` or `/var/log/messages`.
+the operating system, but it is typically `/var/log/syslog` or

-If you installed WeeWX from DEB or RPM package, the WeeWX log messages are
+`/var/log/messages`.
+On some systems, you will find messages from WeeWX in a
-saved to separate files in `/var/log/weewx`
+separate file in the directory `/var/log/weewx`

 You can view the messages using standard tools such as `tail`, `head`, `more`,
 `less`, `grep`, etc.